 Your photo stays in the browser while you work on it.

-Practical guides for passport, visa, and ID photo preparation
+Practical guides for passport, visa, and ID photos

 Read clear how-to guides on source photos, cropping, compliance checks, risky edits, print sheets, and common rejection reasons.

-- Passport, visa, ID, permit, and license formats
+- Passport, visa, ID, permit, and license photos

-- Crop, adjust, and export in one workspace
+- Crop, adjust, and export in one place

-- Use one crop for the file and the print sheet
+- One crop for downloads and print sheets

-Choose the right preset, adjust the crop, and export the final photo or print sheet without sending your image to a server.
+Choose the right preset, adjust the crop, and export a photo or print sheet without uploading the image.

 Crop and tone controls stay visible, so you can finish the photo before you download it.